Explore the Possibilities of a High School Blended Learning Experience

 B.C.
 Certificates of Graduation are awarded to students who successfully complete the provincial graduation requirements.
-Students require a minimum of 80 credits to graduate with a Dogwood Certificate.
+Students require a minimum of 80 credits to graduate with a Dogwood Diploma.
 Click here for details.

-With RCOA as your SOR, you will be part of a Christian learning community.
+RCOA students are a part of a Christian learning community.
 Our high school teachers are subject specialists who love teens and are passionate about fostering creative onsite and virtual learning environments.

 We welcome students from all schools (public, private, campus, online) who are interested in taking one or more courses with us.
 Your SOR will report your marks to the Ministry of Education for your transcript.

 These are the cornerstone of our school as we strive to create opportunities for relationship building.
-We have carefully chosen an eclectic mix of experiences.
+We have carefully chosen a variety of experiences.
 All opportunities are taught and guided by Christian teachers and instructors.

-These take you through a course step-by-step in Brightspace as you read and view information, upload assignments, and have the support of a course teacher.
+These take you through a course step-by-step in Brightspace as you read and view information, upload assignments, and are supported by a course teacher.

 This signature RCOA program is Helping Us Bridge the transition from our elementary years, into high school and beyond!